-A lot of people get in contact and ask if I’m a stage magician.
+A lot of people get in contact and ask if I’m a stage magician (as opposed to the popular close up magic were you perform 1 on 1).
 I do perform on a stage, so the answer is yes.
-But, as there are lots of different types of stage magicians.
-The one that you’d need for your event, depends on how big the stage it, what else you have going on, the audience etc. I’ve set out some of the different styles below.
+But, there are lots of different types of stage magicians.

 Comedy Stage Magician

 This is what I do.
 This is an act that is, for the most part, speaking during the tricks and often using members of the audience as volunteers.
 Usually the volunteers come on stage and are asked to help with the magic.
 This is lots of fun as everyone is different so it keeps the show fresh.
 Also, it adds a connection to the audience knowing that ‘one of ours’ is getting close to the action.
 A good example of the the type of trick a comedy stage magician might do is to ask to borrow a personal object (credit card, watch etc).
 They make that object disappear and appear somewhere impossible (such as inside a lemon or a walnut!).